What is Comparison Chart in Excel?

 - Step 1: Copy the above table data to excel.

-- Step 2: Select the data and insert “Column Chart”.
+- Step 2: Select the data and insert “Column Chart” in excel.

 - Step 3: Now we have a default chart like the below one.